Async communication guide: how to work on your own schedule

 The Slack trap you do not realize you are in

 You respond to a Slack message at 9:03am.
 Fifteen minutes later, your focus is completely gone.
 This async communication guide exists because that pattern is not a discipline problem — it is a systems problem.
-Research from the University of California, Irvine found that workers take an average of 23 minutes and 15 seconds to return to a task after an interruption [1].
-That means your quick Slack reply just cost you a half-hour of focused work.
+Gloria Mark’s research at UC Irvine found that workers take an average of 25 minutes to return to a task after an interruption [7].
+That means your quick Slack reply just cost you nearly a half-hour of focused work.
 The solution is not fewer tools or more willpower.
 It is building a personal system that defaults to asynchronous communication, with synchronous exceptions only when they are truly needed.

 Asynchronous communication is any exchange where participants respond on their own schedule rather than in real time.
 Unlike synchronous communication (calls, video meetings, live chat), async removes the expectation that both parties are present simultaneously.